jsdclxvi/Reforestation/README.md

-## What's the worst thing about ancient history class?
-The teachers tend to Babylon.
+## Why did the kid throw the clock out the window?
+He wanted to see time fly!